kieraneglin/pinchflat/README.md

 ## What it does

 Pinchflat is a self-hosted app for downloading YouTube content built using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 It's designed to be lightweight, self-contained, and easy to use.
-You set up rules for how to download content from YouTube channels or playlists and it'll do the rest, checking periodically for new content.
+You set up rules for how to download content from YouTube channels or playlists and it'll do the rest, periodically checking for new content.
 It's perfect for people who want to download content for use in with a media center app (Plex, Jellyfin, Kodi) or for those who want to archive media!

-It's _not_ great for downloading one-off videos - it's built to download large amounts of content and keep it up to date.
+While you can [download individual videos](https://github.com/kieraneglin/pinchflat/wiki/Frequently-Asked-Questions#how-do-i-download-one-off-videos), Pinchflat is best suited for downloading content from channels or playlists.
 It's also not meant for consuming content in-app - Pinchflat downloads content to disk where you can then watch it with a media center app or VLC.

 If it doesn't work for your use case, please make a feature request!
 You can also check out these great alternatives: [Tube Archivist](https://github.com/tubearchivist/tubearchivist), [ytdl-sub](https://github.com/jmbannon/ytdl-sub), and [TubeSync](https://github.com/meeb/tubesync)